Justin Wright-Foreman. Jacquil Taylor. Dan Dwyer. Kenny Wormley.

 Tom Pecora.
 Antoine Agudio.
 Carlos Rivera.
 Adrian Uter.
 Aurimas Kieza.
 Loren Stokes.

-Tonight Justin Wright-Foreman and Desure Buie and Jacquil Taylor and Eli Pemberton and Tareq Coburn and Kenny Wormley and Dan Dwyer and Jalen Ray and Stafford Trueheart and Matija Radovic and Kevin Schutte and Connor Klementowicz and Joe Mihalich will try to dance for themselves, and to enjoy what happens when talent intersects with a little bit of good fortune, and to grasp the opportunity to reach the pinnacle of the sport they play and coach.
-Tonight is about them, and their chance to ensure they are remember for as long as sports are played at Hofstra University.
+Tonight Desure Buie and Eli Pemberton and Connor Klementowicz and Tareq Coburn and Jalen Ray and Stafford Trueheart and Isaac Kante and Kevin Schutte and Caleb Burgess and Omar Silverio and Jermaine Miranda and Hal Hughes and Carl Gibson and Joe Mihalich will try to dance for themselves, and to enjoy what happens when talent intersects with a little bit of good fortune, and to grasp the opportunity to reach the pinnacle of the sport they play and coach.
+Tonight is about them, and their chance to ensure they are remembered for as long as sports are played at Hofstra University.

-But when they take the court tonight, they will also be doing so for everyone who ever wore the uniform before them, especially the 82 players, two head coaches and eight assistant coaches who immediately preceded them that never got to dance.
-They will be taking the court for those that never wore the uniform but for whom Hofstra basketball has been a constant companion through all the ups and downs and twists and turns that basketball and life have offered over the last 18 seasons.
-Tonight, once again, they will try to dance for the desperate and the broken-hearted.
+But when they take the court tonight, they will also be doing so for everyone who ever wore the uniform before them, especially the 86 players, two head coaches and eight assistant coaches who came before them that never got to dance.
+They will be taking the court for those that never wore the uniform but for whom Hofstra, and Hofstra basketball, has been a constant companion through all the ups and downs and twists and turns that basketball and life have offered ever since they first stepped on campus and especially over the last 19 seasons.